gcanti/fp-ts/docs/modules/Option.ts.md

 ## fromNullable

 Constructs a new `Option` from a nullable type.
-If the value is `null` or `undefined`, returns `None`, otherwise returns the value wrapped in a `Some`
+If the value is `null` or `undefined`, returns `None`, otherwise returns the value wrapped in a `Some`.

 **Signature**